lucaspicasarri/three_dicritical_semicomplete_digraphs/README.md

 ## Dependencies

-Make sure to have SageMath installed on your system to seamlessly execute the provided SageMath files.
+Make sure to have SageMath installed on your system to execute the provided SageMath files.